lxly9/progression-respun/README.md

 - End Platform spawns in Outer End
 - Sprinting stops after ~5 seconds, you need to take a breath
 - Food system overhaul
-- Farming Overhaul like in Jaiz' Video
+- **?** Farming Overhaul like in Jaiz' Video
-- Cobweb burning
+  - rather have a chance for crops to decay; when not removed, the decay spreads to neighboring crops
 - remove Creeper griefing
 - Iron Golems don't drop Ingots, except when spawned by Players
 - Endermen won't attack Endermites